JacqsLabz/Sims4-Yootz-Story/2.09-Tragedy/00-index.md

 "Sara, this is hard enough without talk like that... please..
 I think I need to be alone."

 Sara knew Jane wasn't as in touch with death, she could feel it.
-So, she did as Jane asked, and left her to sort things out by herself.
+So, she did as Jane asked, and left her wife to sort things out by herself.